UCSDWLSU/cse15l-lab-reports/lab3.md

 }`

 <br>**5:**
-The original code incorrectly attempted to assign values to `arr[i]` using uninitialized values from `newArray`.
+<br>The original code incorrectly attempted to assign values to `arr[i]` using uninitialized values from `newArray`.
 The fix populates `newArray` with elements from `arr` in the reverse order.
 The loop correctly iterates over the array and assigns the reversed elements to `newArray`, which is then returned, ensuring that the original array `arr` is not modified and the reversed array is correctly constructed and returned.